-The Golden Radiator Award goes to the fundraising video using creativity and creating engagement.
+The Golden Radiator Award - Video goes to the fundraising video using creativity and creating engagement.
 This kind of charity campaign is stepping outside of the common way without using stereotypes.

 The Radi-Aid Awards aim at addressing the following issues: